-- 7.1 As capital investments the above will be financed by any of the sources in the funding strategy section of the Capital Investment Strategy. - 7.2 Where the secondary purpose of commercial property investments and loans is to generate an income stream the Chief Finance Officer may choose to finance these capital investments by borrowing.
+- 7.1 As capital investments the above will be financed by any of the sources in the funding strategy section of the Capital Investment Strategy. - 7.2 Although not the primary purpose, where capital investment, property purchases and loans do generate an income stream the Chief Finance Officer may choose to finance these capital investments by borrowing.
 Where this is the case the Chief Finance Officer will set out the rationale for doing so and how the risks of the investment are to be managed (e.g. risk of not achieving the desired returns or the risk of the borrowing costs increasing) and that all the appropriate due diligence has been undertaken.